 How long after giving birth should I wait before getting sugared (Bikini/Brazilian) again?

-We generally recommend waiting up to three months after giving birth.
+We generally recommend waiting 1 to 3 months (natural) or 3 to 6 months (caesarean) after giving birth before popping in for a session.
 It is, however, entirely dependent on the method of childbirth and on your and your gynaecologist’s opinions.
-In most cases, once Mothers are up for it and have their doctor’s approval, they’re welcome to book in.
+In most cases, once Mothers are up for it and have their doctor’s approval (written for <1 month post-natural and <3 months post-caesarean), they’re welcome to book in.
 Hit up any of our resident sweeties for more information.

 What should I do if I’m on any medication?

 We’d recommend that you consult your physician before making an appointment if you’re under any medication.
 Certain ingredients can alter your skin’s condition, making it more susceptible to tearing and irritation, so it’s always better to be safe than sorry.

 Can I get sugared if I'm using Retin-A, Renova, Tazorac, or Differin?

 As these topical products can make skin more susceptible to tearing and irritation, we refrain from sugaring treated areas and ask that you wait at least three months after discontinuation before having them sugared.